marinafloresp/EMERY/README.md

 **Steps to use the pyBasket app**

-To run the app, follow the following steps:

 ***1. Download the required file(s):***
 1. Download a file with pyBasket model results from the "data" folder [here](https://gla-my.sharepoint.com/:f:/g/personal/ronan_daly_glasgow_ac_uk/Eod_I6-9hDtCgJ1CmKdBJCAB1LafkJ1UK3-Opp7UdQp1_Q?e=5SehkI)
-2. This file is uploaded in the app.
+2. This file would be uploaded in the app.

 ***2. Set up the virtual environment***